ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Viktor Dukhovni, Warren Kumari, Paul Wouters, John Levine, and Bob Harold for the comments.

-Thanks to Ralf Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.
+Thanks to Ralf Weber and Gianpaolo Scalone for sharing details about their implementation.